goadesign/model/README.md

                 Position(50)
             })

-            // Add all elements and people  in scope to view.
+            // Add all elements and people in scope.
             AddAll()

+            // Add default set of elements depending on view type.
+            AddDefault()

             // Add all elements that are directly connected to given person
             // or element.